antomer/nb-test-task/task-1/TASK_1.md

     </pre>
     </details>

-    We can see lots of GET requests made to `*.sql` files which indicates on SQL injection attack.
+    We can see lots of GET requests made to `*.sql` files which indicate on SQL injection attack.